kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 Yes.
 Setting the feature gate to `false` and restarting components will disable it.
 If disabled, any new allocations for standard drivers will proceed normally (propagating `false` or `nil`).
-However, any allocation requests targeting drivers that set `SkipNodePrepare: true` or `SkipNodeUnprepare: true` in their `ResourceSlices` will fail during allocation, preventing workloads from scheduling into a state where node preparation is incorrectly expected by the kubelet but cannot be satisfied.
+However, any allocation requests targeting drivers that set `SkipNodeOperations: true` in their `ResourceSlices` will fail during allocation, preventing workloads from scheduling into a state where node preparation is incorrectly expected by the kubelet but cannot be satisfied.

 ###### What happens if we reenable the feature if it was previously rolled back?

 Re-enabling the feature gate is safe.
-Any claims allocated while the feature was disabled will have the skip fields as `false` in their status, so they will continue to be processed with node-local preparation.
+Any claims allocated while the feature was disabled will have the skip field as `false` in their status, so they will continue to be processed with node-local preparation.
 Newly allocated claims after re-enablement can once again utilize no-prep resource pools.
 No state corruption or data loss occurs.